JPetovello/About-Me/README.md

 Hello Everyone!

-Just opened this to conbribute to various repos I follow
+Just opened this to contribute to various repos I follow